 Yoast SEO Meta Box – again, if you have multiple users on your site, and you don’t want them to be able to manipulate the SEO Meta Box for each page and post, you can hide it.
 Otherwise, we suggest keeping it.

-Taxonomies – this is in case you have a large blog, with categories and tags to keep all the posts organized.
-In this section you can set a certain format for those pages, similar to what you did in your Post Types tab.
-Just be aware, if you use the same structure as in the Post Types tab, you’ll need to enable the noindex, follow option, to not get penalized by Google for duplicate content.
+Use this tab in case you have a large blog, with categories and tags to keep all the posts organized.
+In this section you can set a certain format for those pages, similar to what you did in your Content Types tab.
+Just be aware, if you use the same structure as in the Content Types tab, you’ll need to enable the noindex, follow option, to not get penalized by Google for duplicate content.

 Still with us?
 Need a coffee break?
 Go ahead and treat yourself with one, as we’ve covered the basic crucial settings.